Use and privacy

 Below is explained which data is collected and processed for which purpose.

-All IP addresses and the associated enquiries are logged by us in order to be able to investigate attacks on our website if required.
+In Case of a connection to our website all IP addresses and the associated enquiries are logged by us in order to be able to investigate attacks on our website if required.
 Moreover, all access operations are analysed for statistical purposes.
 These logs are deleted after four weeks at the latest.

 The following details are recorded: